mryellow/ros-dqn-rat-js/README.md

 * [ ] Define custom ROS messages.
 * [ ] LTM/STM with long-term sets of "important" experiences.
 * [ ] Save/load DQN experience sets.

-# Recipe

-* agents dont like to see walls, especially up close.
-* agents like to go straight forward (including forward turns).
-* agents like to look straight at goals, especially up close.

 # Usage